hosseinsalahi/cnoe-workshop/build-your-own-internal-developer-platform-with-cnoe/docs/01-introduction.md

 # CNOE Workshop: Introduction to CNOE

-Welcome to the **CNOE (Cloud-Native Orchestration Engine)** Workshop!
+Welcome to the **CNOE (Cloud Native Operational Excellence)** Workshop!
 In this section, we will provide an introduction to CNOE (pronounced Kuh.no), its purpose, use cases, and the prerequisites required for this workshop.

 ## Overview of CNOE